saadams/radare2-walkthrough/README.md

 # Getting Started with R2

-> Disclaimer this was made for those new to reverse engineering and r2 if you are more advanced this might bore you :)
+> This guide was made for students those who are new to reverse engineering and r2, if you are more advanced this might bore you. :)

 ## Introduction: